codio/knowledge/source/instructors/authoring/assessments/student-submission.rst

      :alt: Global Settings

 Once the project is marked as complete (see below) all assessment responses are submitted automatically.
-All students work must be marked as complete either manually or using the automated **Mark as Complete** option on the final deadline.
+All student work must be marked as complete either manually or using the automated **Mark as Complete** option on the final deadline.

 Mark as Complete
 ----------------

 A student can proactively mark an assignment as complete.
-This triggers an :ref:`assignment level autograde script <auto-grade-scripts>` and displays the completion status in the teacher dashboard.
+This triggers an :ref:`assignment-level autograde script <auto-grade-scripts>` and displays the completion status in the teacher dashboard.

 **Advantages:**
 Instructors can grade students' work ahead of a deadline.